AdaCore/learn/content/courses/intro-to-ada/chapters/subprograms.rst

     Ada doesn't have a tuple construct and does not allow returning multiple values from a subprogram (except by declaring a full-fledged record type).
-    Hence, a way to return multiple values from a subprogram is to use out parameters.
+    Hence, a way to return multiple values from a subprogram is to use :ada:`out` parameters.

 For example, a procedure reading integers from the network could have one of